Havana Solaun: Apollon Ladies, 2020

 Unable to appear for Paris FC due to the coronavirus pandemic, Solaun signed for Cypriot club Apollon Ladies for their UEFA Women's Champions League campaign.

 North Carolina Courage, 2020–2022

 Solaun signed a short-term contract to play for North Carolina Courage during the 2020 NWSL Fall Series.
 In January 2021, she signed a one-year contract with a one-year option for the team.
 In September 2022, the club bought out the remainder of her contract and released her to free agency.

 Houston Dash, 2023–

 In January 2023, Solaun joined Houston Dash on a two-year contract.

 International career

-Born in Hong Kong to Afro-Cubans father (Felix Solaun, born in the United States shortly after his parents Félix Solaun and Hilda Luis moved from their native Havana) and a Jamaican mother (Sandra Brower, formerly Solaun, née Phillips), Solaun was originally eligible to play for the national teams of Hong Kong, the United States, Cuba or Jamaica.
+Solaun was born in Gainesville, Florida to an Afro-Cuban father (Felix Solaun, born in the United States shortly after his parents Félix Solaun and Hilda Luis moved from their native Havana) and a Jamaican mother (Sandra Brower, formerly Solaun, née Phillips), Solaun was originally eligible to play for the national teams of the United States, Cuba or Jamaica.